Reviews of Economic Literature

 Rebecca Carson, theorist working in Marxism and philosophy and the author of ‘Immanent Externalities: The Reproduction of Life in Capital’.
 Rebecca is a Tutor at the Royal College of Art.
 She completed a PhD in Philosophy at the Centre for Research in Modern European Philosophy (CRMEP), Kingston School of Art and publishes regularly on Social Reproduction Theory.

 Alex Colas, Professor of International Relations in the School of Social Sciences at Birkbeck College, University of London.
 Alex has published on subjects ranging from piracy, food politics, Spanish responses to terrorism, imperialism, internationalism and global governance.
+Alex directs the MSc in International Security and Global Governance and the MSc in Food, Politics and Society.
+He teaches courses on Global Politics, Governance and Security; Food, Politics and Society, and How the West Was Made: Transformations in Global Politics.

 Overview of Streams